dangular/storeroom83/README.md

 #### MongoDB

 Storeroom83 requires MongoDB.
 To install MongoDB, follow the instructions in the [MongoDB Manual](http://docs.mongodb.org/manual/).
 You will also need to create a data/db directory within the project directory.
-The MongoDB data directory can be located anywhere, however the startup script start_mongodb.sh assumes there is a ./data/db directory within the current project directory.
+The MongoDB data directory COULD be located anywhere, however the startup script start_mongodb.sh assumes there is a ./data/db directory within the current project directory.
 After installing MongoDB, execute the startup script:

 ```
 $ ./start_mongodb.sh